-Pilea microphylla is a low growing tender perennial; it’s a native plant of Brazil, Colombia, Mexico, and nearby countries.
-A very small-leaved plant, with leaves measuring just 1-2mm (0.04-0.08″) in size; at first glance, Pilea microphylla looks quite similar to mosses or ferns.
+Pilea microphylla is a low-growing tender perennial; it’s a native plant of Brazil, Colombia, Mexico, and nearby countries.
+This is a very small-leaved plant with teeny, tiny leaves that measure just 1-2mm (0.04-0.08″) in size.
+At first glance, Pilea microphylla looks rather similar to mosses or ferns.
+I am afraid that I am hopelessly in love with Pilea microphylla.
 This diminutive plant would be an ideal choice for an indoor fairy garden!

 Callisia repens is a low growing, tender herbaceous perennial plant from Mexico, North, Central, and South America.
 Plants thrive in partially shaded conditions, in shallow, free draining, acid soils.
 This easy-to-grow plant readily adapts to a range of circumstances; tolerating both brighter and more shaded environments, as well as moist, humid, and drier conditions and neutral compost and soils; making Callisia repens a superb houseplant, thats hard to kill!